 Ohio Commission on Minority Health Partnership

-Created in 1987, the Ohio Commission on Minority Health serves as the lead agency for six local offices in Ohio:
+Created in 1987, the Ohio Commission on Minority Health serves as the lead agency for six local offices in Ohio in the cities of Columbus, Dayton, Cleveland, Akron, Toledo and Youngstown.

 National Partnership for Action to End Health Disparities (NPA)